bchangg/food-midterm/README.md

   - This feature was implemented by [renemroger](https://github.com/renemroger) using websockets

-- Spinning wheel on the top right on scroll
+- Spinning wheel on the top left on scroll

   - Implemented by [ssspiderzzz](https://github.com/ssspiderzzz) with his Photoshop and front end abilities